CrispNCrispy/katacoda-scenarios/computer_vision_2/step4.md

 * Click `loss_plot.png`{{open}} to visualize the loss plot.
 Both the train and test loss are decreasing - as expected.

 For me, that returned a accuracy of about .8945 (89.45%) for the training set and 0.8797 (87.97%) for the test set.
 You can expect something similar.
 The reason it differs with different runs is because the weights of Dense layers are initialized randomly.
 One way to initialize it with the same values all the time (in case if you are curious) is to use the seed argument to any int value when using the initializer argument in a layer.
-For example, `tf.keras.layers.Dense(256, activation=tf.nn.relu, initializer=tf.keras.initializers.GlorotUniform(seed=5))`.
-GlorotUniform is the default initializer for the dense layer.
+For example, `tf.keras.layers.Dense(256, activation=tf.nn.relu, kernel_initializer=tf.keras.initializers.GlorotUniform(seed=5))`.
+GlorotUniform is the default kernel initializer for the dense layer.
+We do not need to specify a seed for the bias_initializer because by default it sets all the bias values to zero.

 As expected it probably would not do as well with unseen data as it did with data it was trained on!